 Electric fences

 Electric fences can deter deer well.
 They provide a "psychological barrier"—deer can jump over them, but they learn to avoid electric shock.
-Such fences can be constructed in a variety of configurations and are powered by high-voltage, low-amperage chargers that provide timed pulses of short duration.
+Such fences can be constructed in a variety of configurations (such as baited, single strand, five, seven or nine wires pitched either horizontally or vertically) and are powered by high-voltage, low-amperage chargers that provide timed pulses of short duration.
 They must be maintained with regular voltage checks and mowing so that overgrowth doesn't short out the lower wires.

 To ensure that deer learn their lesson, some electric fences have a scented bait attachment which entices the deer to make contact with the fence—after which they receive a mild jolt to their nose or tongue.
 Aluminum foil squares containing a dab of peanut butter can provide the same "enhancement" when folded over single or multi-strand electric fences.